CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-03.md

 12. On the following screen, you will see the progress of your experiment run.

-13. Now that you understand the process of launching an AutoML run, let's explore in the next task the results of an already completed AutoML run.
+13. Now that you understand the process of launching an AutoML run, let's explore the results of an already completed AutoML run in the next task.

->**Note**: We have already executed in this environment an AutoML run that is very similar to the one you've just launched.
+>**Note**: We have already executed an AutoML run in this environment that is very similar to the one you've just launched.
 This allows you to explore AutoML results without having to wait for the completion of the run.

 ## Task 6 - Explore AutoML Results